vnu-frsl/frsl2filmstrip/examples/org.eclipse.sme.frsl2filmstrip.examples/purchaseProduct/README.md

 You can use the provided files in this folder to evaluate this example.

+Note: A few minor edits must be done in the current version for this method to work as expected.
+Refer to our provided example files for more details.

 ## Evaluation

 ### Step 1.
 Defining an application model for use cases (Eclipse/FRSL)